 First, what is Alchemy?

-Across culture, the Alchemist was known to take base metal such as lead and, through a series of laboratory processes such as dissolving, burning and separating, and attempt to turn lead into gold.
+Across culture, the Alchemist was known to take base materials such as lead and, through a series of laboratory processes – such as dissolving, burning and separating – attempt to turn lead into gold.
 The Alchemist does this through a disciplined practice of experimentation and close observation.
 Carl Jung saw alchemy as a metaphor for soul work.
 The “lead” or “prima materia” of daily life – depression, disturbances, meaninglessness, emotional struggles – can be actively engaged and transformed into wisdom, the Philosopher’s Stone, Sophia, Gold.
 By engaging that which disturbs us, we activate the potential for more consciousness and wholeness, thereby creating a more satisfying life.